Invariant Feature Coding using Tensor Product Representation: Related Work

-Another direction similar to our approach is to calculate the nonlinear invariance with respect to the transformations.
-Reisert \& Burkhardt \cite{reisert2006using} considered 3D rotation invariance and used the coefficients with respect to spherical harmonics as the invariant feature.
-Kobayashi \etal \cite{kobayashi2011rotation} calculated a rotation-invariant feature using the norm of the Fourier coefficients.
-Mor{\`e}re \etal \cite{morere2017group} proposed group-invariant statistics by integrating all the considered transformations like \equref{eq:projtrivial} for image retrieval, though they do not assume the transformations act linearly.
-Kobayashi \cite{kobayashi2017flip} exploited the fact that the eigenvalues of the representation of flipping are $\pm 1$ and used the absolute values of coefficients of eigenvectors as the feature.
-Ryu \etal \cite{ryu2018dft} used the magnitude of two-dimensional discrete Fourier transformations as the translation-invariant global feature.
-Compared to these approaches, the advantages of our method are that although they heuristically calculate the invariants, we can algorithmically calculate the invariants given the transformations, and we can calculate all the invariants once we construct the vector space that the group acts on.
+Another approach similar to ours is to calculate the nonlinear invariance with respect to the transformations. \citet{reisert2006using} considered 3D rotation invariance and used the coefficients with respect to spherical harmonics as the invariant feature. \citet{kobayashi2011rotation} calculated a rotation-invariant feature using the norm of the Fourier coefficients. \citet{morere2017group} proposed group-invariant statistics by integrating all the considered transformations, such as \equref{eq:projtrivial} for image retrieval without assuming that the transformations act linearly. \citet{kobayashi2017flip} exploited the fact that the eigenvalues of the representation of flipping are $\pm 1$ and used the absolute values of the coefficients of eigenvectors as the features. \citet{ryu2018dft} used the magnitude of two-dimensional discrete Fourier transformations as the translation-invariant global feature.
+Compared to these approaches that manually calculate the invariants, our method can algorithmically calculate the invariants given the transformations, in fact calculating all the invariants after constructing the vector space on which the group acts.
 Therefore, our method exhibits both versatility and high classification performance.

-In summary, our work is an extension of existing coding methods where we can easily calculate the effect of transformations and all the invariants.
-Compared to existing invariant feature learning methods, we mainly focus on invariant feature coding from the viewpoint of group representation theory.
+In summary, our work is an extension of existing coding methods, where the effect of transformations and all the invariants are calculated algorithmically.
+Compared with existing invariant feature learning methods, we mainly focus on invariant feature coding from the viewpoint of group representation theory.